lancaster-university/microbit-v2-samples/mb-build-instructions.md

 ## System setup

-You should have followed the setup required for CODAL in the main readme
+You should have followed the setup required for CODAL in the main readme.
+One majore difference is that for mb we ship a codal.json that is hardcoded to our target.

 For the CODAL build tools to work, you have to have setup GitHub's two-factor authentication to work with git, and generated an access token (this is because the repositories are private.